openstack-archive/tripleo-docs/deploy-guide/source/post_deployment/pre_cache_images.rst

    Since Ussuri Nova also provides an API to pre-cache images on Compute nodes.
    See the `Nova Image pre-caching documentation <https://docs.openstack.org/nova/ussuri/admin/image-caching.html#image-pre-caching>`_.

-.. note:: The Nova Image Cache is not used when using Ceph RBD for Glange images and Nova ephemeral disk.
+.. note:: The Nova Image Cache is not used when using Ceph RBD for Glance images and Nova ephemeral disk.
 See `Nova Image Caching documentation <https://docs.openstack.org/nova/ussuri/admin/image-caching.html>`_.

 Image Cache Cleanup
 -------------------